Violence & Trauma in South Africa

 Direct Pressure, Tourniquets and Wound Packing

 - Applying direct pressure to the wound.
+Use your knee if necessary, to generate enough pressure to stop the flow.

 - Chest wounds and abdominal area cannot be packed apparently.